• Sat. Mar 29th, 2025

 Florence Cathedral

 The Duomo is one of the most famous Cathedrals in the world.
-Duomo Cathedral was erected in 1436 and the facade of this amazing building was completed only in the 19th century.
+Duomo Cathedral was erected in 1436, and the facade of this impressive building was completed only in the 19th century.

-Duomo Cathedral is located in the very center of Florence, in the old city.
+Duomo Cathedral is in the center of Florence, in the old city.

-The front facade and the whole exterior of the Cathedral are covered with white marble, mixed with green, pink and red polychrome designs.
-Inside of the Cathedral you can observe the Last Judgement fresco, the large clock and just enjoy the interior.
+The front facade and the whole exterior of the Cathedral are covered with white marble mixed with green, pink, and red polychrome designs.
+Inside the Cathedral, you can observe the Last Judgement fresco and the large clock and just enjoy the interior.

 Giotto’s Campanile